Barney the Cat

-Returning from the store Ed places the bags on the table and unloads all of the food.
+Returning from the store, Ed places the bags on the table and unloads all of the food.
 He had purchased eggs, almonds, cereal, milk, and of course Barney's cat food.
-The cat food was actually the first thing Ed had placed inside of his cart at the store thinking to himself there was no way he wanted to forget about Barney.
+The cat food was actually the first thing he had placed inside of his cart at the store thinking to himself there was no way he wanted to forget about Barney.
 He pulled a can out of the box it came in and opened it up with a click.
-That was music to Barney's pointy ears as he came running into the kitchen like a happy cat would do.
-He rubbed against Ed's legs knowing that he had to play this part in order to avoid any conflicts getting his food.
+That was music to Barney's pointy ears as he came running into the kitchen as a happy cat would do.
+He rubbed against Ed's legs knowing that he had to play this part in order to avoid any conflicts in getting his food.
 And what good food it was, the best tasting tuna and cheese Barney had ever had.
 He gobbled it down fast not giving it much of a chance on the plate.
-With a few licks to clean up the residue on the plate he sees his name written in the center.
+With a few licks to clean up the residue, he sees his name written in the center.
 He stares at his name with squinting eyes so happy that his owner has finally fed him.
 His belly was full and now he could sleep the rest of the day away with his friend Mr. Ring.
 His friend to the end... who Ed was now holding in his hands again...

-"Here you go Barney I'm giving you a new one.
+"Here you go, Barney, I'm giving you a new one.
 This old one has seen better days and it stinks."

 Barney wasn't hearing it though.
-He ignored his owner jumping back into the garbage hoping to come across his lost milk ring.
+He ignored his owner by jumping back into the garbage hoping to come across his lost milk ring.
 His heart pumped faster and his eyes were wide as he plunged into the filth.

-"Mr. Ring where are you?"
+"Mr. Ring!
+Where are you?"

-"Damn it cat get in the room," and Ed grabbed Barney putting him in the room with his cardboard box bed.
+"Damn it cat!
+Get in the room," and he grabbed Barney putting him in the room with his cardboard box bed.
 That wasn't going to stop Barney though, no, he wanted his friend back and no matter how many times Ed was going to pull him out of that garbage he would jump back in.
 He ran from his box toward the kitchen only to be stopped by the gate Ed had installed in the doorway.
 That will keep the cat out, way to go Ed, but he wasn't done.
 He walks over to the trash grabbing both sides as Barney watches on.
-The gate can hold the cat back but it cannot hold the pain back.
-The pain that Barney was feeling on the inside as he watched his friend being tied up inside of that garbage bag.
+The gate can hold the cat back but it cannot hold the pain back; the pain that Barney was feeling on the inside as he watched his friend being tied up inside of that garbage bag.
 He knew where that bag would be going, outside and down below by the big tree.
 Later that day the monster would come rolling up taking his friend away forever.
 He would never see his friend again and his owner would be laughing away as he stuffs his face with tuna sandwiches and beer.

-"I will make him pay for this Mr. Ring...
-I will make him pay..." and with sad eyes surrounded by orange fur Barney makes his way over to his cardboard box bed.
+"I will make him pay for this, Mr. Ring...
+I will make him pay..." and with sad eyes surrounded by orange fur, Barney makes his way over to his cardboard box bed.
 A bed that now seems empty without his beloved best friend in the world, Mr. Ring.

-"Look at him sitting over there, that slob.
+"Look at him sitting over there, that slob!
 How could he take my friend away?"
-Barney said.
-Which Ed heard as, "Meowwww meeeoooow."
+Barney said, which Ed heard as, "Meowwww meeeoooow."

-The amount of skill it takes to play this game isn't much, and tonight Ed was having one of the best play throughs he has ever had.
+The amount of skill it takes to play this game isn't much, and tonight he was having one of the best playthroughs he has ever had.
 Maybe it was the beer he drank, or maybe it was the tuna sandwiches he ate.
 No matter what it was, one thing was for sure.

 "Meow," Barney said.

 And so Ed walked up the stairs entering the bathroom.
 He didn't notice the orange fat cat coming up the stairs behind him.
 That's because Barney was being sneaky, he made sure the bathroom door was closed before he made his way all the way up the stairs.
 He could hear Ed in the restroom cleaning his hands in the sink.
-This would be it, this would be his revenge for what his owner has done to him, and his milk ring.
+This would be it, this would be his revenge for what his owner had done to him... and his milk ring.

-Coming out of the bathroom Ed sees Barney sticking his head out from under the brown stand next to the wall.
+Coming out of the bathroom, Ed sees Barney sticking his head out from under the brown stand next to the wall.
 He smiles at his cute little kitty and waves.

 "Meooow meeeeooooow meow," Barney said.
 Which actually meant, "you want to take my friend away...
 I'm going to make you hurt..."

-"Hey Barn... you know I love you right?"
-But Barney wasn't hearing any of that.
+"Hey, Barn... you know I love you right?" but Barney wasn't hearing any of that.
 He came down the stairs slowly and near the end leaped onto Ed's chest as he lay there on the floor.
 The impact of this orange fatty made Ed wish he had fed him a little less throughout his life.
 The green glow in his eyes brightened, and Ed saw something wobbling in those eyes.

-"Hello there Mr. Ring, I'm glad you came back to me..."
+"Hello there, Mr. Ring!
+I'm glad you came back to me..."